Click here for the latest news!

 Lab Manager

 My research interests revolve around cultural neuroscience and emotion.
-I am interested in understanding the psychological processes within diverse cultural contexts and how cultural experiences influence the brain and mental health.
+I am particularly interested in understanding how cultural values shape emotional processes in social relationships and their implications for mental and physical health outcomes, as well as social judgment.

 Lab Affiliates